Neutral / cushion / high arch

 Nike continues to provide the trademark fit and sizing of the LunarEclipse series in the 5th edition.
 A standard fit running from the heel to the forefoot adapts to the feet of most runners.
 The standard widths of D for men and B for women are the available widths while sizes are from 6 to 14 for the men’s and 5 to 11 for the women’s.

 The outsole shows average-sized bladed lugs that offer both a little cushioning and flexibility.
 Covering the heel and other areas suffering the brunt of wear and tear is the durable BRS 1000 carbon rubber.
-The Swoosh-exclusive Environmentally Friendly Rubber offers traction on a variety of surfaces on the road.
+The Swoosh-exclusive Environmentally Friendly Rubber, which has been used in some Nike running shoes, offers traction on a variety of surfaces on the road.

 Nike’s soft and responsive Lunarlon foam covers the midsole.
 A gender-specific crash pad is located in the heel to disperse shock and help with the cushioning.
 A high-density foam in the midfoot called the Dynamic Support keep mild overpronation at bay.